JoelEdwards372/andreas_kretz_apis-with-fastapi/README.md

-# How do i docker build an image (based on a github repository contents)
+## How to build a docker image (based on a github repository contents)
 To Docker build an image based on the contents of a GitHub repository, you generally have two main approaches:

 1.  **Clone the repository locally and then build the image.** This is the most common and often the simplest method.